 - Reviewing OHS risk controls to ensure they are implemented and effective

-- Maintaining records of the OHS risk assessment process in the OHS Risk Register.
+- Maintaining records of the OHS risk assessment process.

 - Reporting hazards and incidents in the workplace